dtemir/college-courses-CS/CSC385/README.md

 ### Week 9 Lab

 In [**BinarySearchTree**](https://github.com/dtemir/college-courses-CS/blob/master/CSC385/BinarySearchTree)
-we build a *Binary Search Tree* Data Structure.
+we built a *Binary Search Tree* Data Structure.
 We wrote methods like *add*, *remove* (includes several helped methods), and *levelOrderString*.

 We then modified the BST to serve as an AVL tree that balances its nodes to keep the access time of O(logN).